zahrabakhshalizadeh/maryrosecook.com/_posts/2016-08-19-responding-to-a-students-request-for-help.md

 #### The student doesn't know how to implement a piece of functionality, and neither do I

 * Suggest they employ the [developer skill](#identify-and-train-a-developer-skill) that I would use in this situation.
 Stay with them as they apply the skill.
 Give instructions that are as [open](#open-process-vs-closed) as possible.
-Suggest they work on their own once it becomes clear they are on the right track.

 #### The student wants my opinion on their idea